-Ballet Nepantla comes to the University of North Florida
+Ballet Nepantla at the University of North Florida

 Through a fusion of Mexican folklorico, contemporary dance, classical ballet and West African dance, Nepantla evokes stories about Mexican and Mexican-American people, about family, love, and about struggles and triumphs.
 Ballet Nepantla erases boundaries between dance forms and explores what it means to be from the borderlands - both as a geographical place and a state of mind.
 Ballet Nepantla tells stories to provoke the imagination of audiences and to help our society see the beauty of our community.

-Two performances are being held in the Andrew Robinson Theater on the University of North Florida campus.
+Two performances were held on Sept.
+23 and 24 in the Andrew Robinson Theater on the University of North Florida campus.

 - Brooks College of Health